 The Priority Classic Plus is ideal for those who want to commute shorter distances on relatively flat terrain.
 It’s great for daily rides around the block as well.

 In terms of components and build, the Classic Plus and Gotham are pretty much the same.
 The Classic Plus Gotham has a 3-speed Shimano Nexus internal gear hub and the same ultralight aluminum frame available in the diamond and step-through shape.

 The Priority Classic Plus Gotham Edition is the ideal choice for people who want to ride their bike to work or school, but also be able to take it on a date or a casual weekend city cruise.

 The Priority Continuum Onyx is a model that has been featured in numerous high-profile magazines, including Wired and Gizmodo.
-It costs $1,099.00 and gives you a hard-to-believe value for your money.
+It costs $1,199 and gives you a hard-to-believe value for your money.
 Looking at the components and the build, we can see that this is an all-weather, four-season commuter.

 It’s best for urban commuters who do not see bad weather as an obstacle, but as a challenge that could make their day more fun and more fulfilled.

-Brilliant L Train
+Priority Brilliant L Train

 The Priority L Train is the result of a collaboration between Priority Bicycles and Brilliant Bicycles Co.
-For $650.00, it will get you anywhere you need to be with ease and without any fuss.
+For $700, it will get you anywhere you need to be with ease and without any fuss.
 It’s a unique bike in many regards compared to other models built by this brand.
-This price tag comes with a lightweight and durable cromoly steel frame with a simplistic and retro design.
+This price tag comes with a lightweight and durable Chromoly steel frame with a simplistic and retro design.
 The rear hub contains the enclosed 7-gear system which can work for years without needing any adjustments.